ramyaimansabry/Koinz-Task/README.md

 ## Installation
 Dependencies in this project are provided via Cocoapods.
-Please install all dependecies with
+Please install all dependencies with

 ```bash
 pod install
 ```

-if you are using Macbook M1, maybe you will face an error while executing the previous command, so you can try the following commands
+if you are using a Macbook M1, maybe you will face an error while executing the previous command, so you can try the following commands
 ```sh
 sudo arch -x86_64 gem install ffi
 arch -x86_64 pod install